GVS: The world around us is changing, transforming at a rapid pace; how Pakistan’s foreign Office looks at all that?

 The end state for both the US and Pakistan is the same: a prosperous, stable Afghanistan that is at peace with itself and with its neighbors – an Afghanistan that is capable of denying space to terrorists.
 Therefore, we have told the US that, in these uncertain times, States must nurture rather than rupture established relations.
 Other than that, Pakistan has markedly improved its relations with Russia, both bilaterally and through the Shanghai Cooperation Organization (SCO).

 GVS: But do you think Pakistan’s Gulf policy has been appreciated by all the Gulf countries?
-Or has there been pushbacks?
+Or have there been pushbacks?

 Tehmina Janjua: There has been an understanding of what we have been trying to do, considering the unfortunate fissures that exist in the region.
 Our endeavor is to maintain our historically close relations with all the Gulf countries.